-Your results can vary widely based on your overall health as well as other factors that may be contributing to your sexual function.
-Some people see results right away after one treatment.
+Your results can vary widely based on your overall health and other factors that may be contributing to your sexual function.
+Some people experience results right away after one treatment.
 Others may not experience results for several months or until they’ve received multiple treatments.

 - Early responders see effects within the first 24 hours.

-- Normal responders see effects in three to six treatments; after the second treatment they notice a change in responses.
-In one month or two months they reach the peak of their results.
+- Typical responders see effects in three to six treatments; after the second treatment, they notice a change in responses.
+In 1 month or 2 months, they reach the peak of their results.

-- Late responders see good results in three to four months.
+- Late responders see good results in 3 to 4 months.

-Gaines added, “[With] very severe ED, which means several years it’s been an issue, there’s a lot of variables.”
+“[With] very severe ED, which means several years it’s been an issue, there’s a lot of variables,” Gaines added.

-The P-Shot needs more research to support it.
-If you’re interested in trying it, talk at length with a provider.
-Also consider speaking with a different doctor who is independent of the P-Shot provider.
+The P-Shot needs more research.
+If you’re interested in trying it, talk with a healthcare professional.
+Consider speaking with a doctor who is independent of the P-Shot provider.

-Keep in mind that your erections and orgasms happen because of a combination of blood flow, hormones, and physical states that can be influenced by your mental and emotional health.
+Keep in mind that your erections and orgasms happen because of a combination of blood flow, hormones, and physical states that your mental and emotional health can influence.

-If you’re not experiencing any results from the P-Shot, you may want to investigate any health issues that may be impeding your sexual performance.
+If you’re not experiencing results from the P-Shot, you may want to investigate any health issues impeding your sexual performance.
 You can also see a therapist, counselor, or sexual health specialist who can help pinpoint what’s keeping you from complete sexual satisfaction.